Tired of Pulling Weeds? Prevent Them

 8. Over-relying on weed fabrics.

-One is that if you cover them with mulch, weeds germinate on top of the fabric as the mulch breaks down.
+One is that if you cover the weed barrier fabric with mulch, weeds can germinate on top of the fabric as the mulch breaks down.
+Some weed roots may penetrate the fabric over time, making them difficult to remove.

 Another is that if you top the fabric with stone, leaves and other organic debris eventually blow in, decay, and create enough growing medium to support weeds.
 Eventually, the fabric itself can break down or tear and weeds can set roots through the fabric, making it difficult to pull them out.